Kimberly Vaughan victim of Santa Fe HS mass shooting

-SANTA FE, Texas (KTRK) --Kimberly Jessica Vaughn was in her art class when she was shot and killed Friday morning.
+SANTA FE, Texas (KTRK) --Kimberly Jessica Vaughan was in her art class when she was shot and killed Friday morning.

 The Girl Scouts' mother initially took to Facebook stating that Kimberly was in the art class during the shooting, and she was unable to find her.